dilipthelip/LearnCassandra/README.md

 -	It is advisable to run the **nodetool repair** command to often to have the nodes up to date with the data.This will resolve consistency levels.

+### Achieveing Strong Consistency:
+-	(Write Consistency + Read Consistency) > Replication Factor : Then in that case this is for achieveing string consistency.